bricel/DrutNet/README.txt

 1. Place the 2 modules under '/Drupal Module' in you 'sites/all/modules'.
 	- Drupal Example - The module is a features module to test the system with the DrutNETSample
-	- fileform - this Module is required only for file upload with CURL
+	- file_form - this Module is required only for file upload with CURL
-2. Download the moddules :  Services, Features, CCK ,VIEW.
+2. Download the modules :  Services, Features, CCK ,VIEW.
 3. Enable all the modules above